-It sounds like a fantasy, but as of September 15, it’s absolutely a reality.
-Android users, with a little help from a handy Bluetooth controller, are now able to play Xbox games through the wonders of cloud gaming.
-The recently-released Samsung Galaxy Note 20 Ultra and Note 20 got early access to the service, and with their large screens and powerful hardware, they’re a perfect fit for the cloud gaming experience.
-But they’re not the only Android devices that can play Xbox games.
-Here’s how you can play Xbox games on your Android smartphone.
+Android users, with a little help from a handy Bluetooth controller, are able to play Xbox games through the wonders of cloud gaming.
+The Samsung Galaxy Note 20 Ultra and Note 20 got early access to the service, and with their large screens and powerful hardware, they’re a perfect fit for the cloud gaming experience.
+But they’re not the only

 You’re also likely to need a Bluetooth controller.
 Some games work with touchscreen controls, but most require a controller.
 Microsoft’s Bluetooth Xbox controller is, unsurprisingly, the best choice for this, but any of our favorite controllers should work.
 We tested it with the GameSir G4s and it worked perfectly.
-However, if you’re worried about compatibility issues, we recommend buying an .
+However, if you’re worried about compatibility issues, we recommend buying an official Xbox controller.

 Finally, you’re also going to need a steady Wi-Fi connection.
 Cloud gaming uses game footage streamed through the internet, so it’s an extremely data-heavy process, and you’re going to need a decent internet connection to handle it.
 Wi-Fi is likely to be the best choice for most, but some lucky people will be able to make use of a 5G connection to stream — but keep in mind that you’ll probably need unlimited data or a very high cap.

 Once you’re signed in, you’ll be presented with a list of games to play — and it’s a big list.
-You can swap between Stream, Console, and PC, and you can add games to your Play Later list, as well as selecting games to play now.
-To play a game, simply select it from the list, and tap Play.
+You can swap between Stream, Console, and PC, add games to your Play Later list, and select games to play now.
+To play a game, simply select it from the list and tap Play.
 After a few moments of loading — during which time your stream is being started — you’ll be transported into your game.
 If your chosen game requires a controller, the app will warn you before it starts, giving you the chance to connect a controller.
 Also, if a particular game is a favorite, and you have the storage space to spare, you can download large parts of the game file onto your device, which will make streaming the game easier.
 Only do this if you have a particularly large storage space though, as it’s usually several GB of data.